 “Leaders must reclaim the very thing our culture has so casually given away: Time to think together and learn from our experiences” Margaret Wheatley

-The first day (25th January 2018) of the course will start on the coach with a number of exercises designed to enable the group to get to know each other, then continue on arrival to help them relax after their journey, have fun and prepare for being challenged (Think Coach Trip!!).
+The first day (4th April 2019) of the course will start on the coach with a number of exercises designed to enable the group to get to know each other, then continue on arrival to help them relax after their journey, have fun and prepare for being challenged (Think Coach Trip!!).
 This will be followed with some initial work on culture and making a case for research, development and innovation.
-Following this there will be a practical session on the digital community.
+Following this, there will be a practical session on the digital community.

 The second part of the day will explore personal confidence with regard to communication both written and oral, working with a creative writer and performance coach.
 After dinner on the evening of the first day there will be a speaker with expertise in the area of developing a culture of R&I from the health and social care sector.